openstack/nova/api-guide/source/general_info.rst

    - **nova-consoleauth**

-     This service provides authorization for consoles.
+     This service provides authorization for compute instances consoles.

    - **nova-cert**